myphpfw/composer_modules/README.md

-# phpcomposer_modules module for MyPHPFw
+# composer_modules module for MyPHPFw